gjwgit/aztext/README.md

 we supply to it.
 Such information includes the language, key phrases, sentiment (0-1 as negative to positive sentiment), and entities.

+Language identification supports many languages whilst key-phrases, sentiment, and entities are limited to a few languages.

 A free Azure subscription allowing up to 5,000 transactions per month is available from https://azure.microsoft.com/free/.
 Once set up visit https://ms.portal.azure.com and Create a resource under AI and Machine